Simple Pork Chop Brine (Worth It!)

 In both cases, fully submerge the pork chops in the brine solution for 30-60 minutes (if thin) or 2-3 hours (if thick).

-What to do after your pork chops are brined
+Recipes to make after your pork chops are brined

 Print Recipe Pin Save Recipe